Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 How to Use Unified View in Collections

-Setting up a Unified View layout is just as easy as setting up a standard layout.
+Setting up a Unified View layout is similar to setting up a standard layout.

 - Navigate to Collections in the Skykit Beam main menu.